lensapp/lens/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **Kubeconfig:**
 Quite often the problems are caused by malformed kubeconfig which the application tries to load.
-Please share your kubeconfig, remember remove any secret and sensitive information of course.
+Please share your kubeconfig, remember to remove any secret and sensitive information.
 ```
 your kubeconfig here
 ```